tasxatzial/search-engine-trec-fair-ranking-19/README.md

 ## Indexing

-Indexing took 2h:30m (single thread) on a i9-9900k with 64GB DDR4 RAM and 1GB SSD.
+Indexing took 2h:30m on a i9-9900k with 64GB DDR4 RAM and 1TB SSD (single thread).
 Both stemming and stopwords were enabled.
 235 partial indexes were created, these were then merged to create the final index.

 The total size of the final index was 40.2GB and maximum disk usage during the process was 56.2GB.